sara-sabr/ITStrategy/_posts/en/2022-02-03-project-to-product.md

 ESDC provides its services via [50 Programs](https://dialogue/grp/WG6278300/SitePages/Performance%20Information%20Profiles.aspx) to [improve the standard of living and quality of life for all Canadians](https://www.canada.ca/en/employment-social-development.html).
 One of those programs is Job Bank.

-This is how we tie Product to service and then to programs.
+This is how we tie product to service and then to programs.

 <figure>
 <a href="{{ site.baseurl }}/assets/images/product-service-mgt.png">